Overskate

 Overskate (1975-1992) was a Canadian Thoroughbred Champion Hall of Fame racehorse.
-Sired by Nodouble out of the dam Overstate who was a descendant of the great sire Princequillo as well as Man o' War, Overskate was foaled at his owner's farm in Port Elgin, Ontario.
+Sired by Nodouble out of the dam Overstate, who was a descendant of the great sire Princequillo as well as Man o' War, Overskate was foaled at his owner's farm in Port Elgin, Ontario.

-A small but versatile horse, Overskate raced successfully on grass and dirt racecourses and won major races on rain-soaked sloppy tracks.
-During his career, he was voted an unprecedented nine Sovereign Awards while racing in Canada and at various tracks in the United States.
-The colt set track records for 9 furlongs (1 1/8 miles) at Assiniboia Downs in Winnipeg, Manitoba and for 11 furlongs (1 3/8 miles) on turf at Belmont Park in Elmont, New York.
+A small horse, Overskate raced on both grass and dirt surfaces and won major races on sloppy tracks.
+He received nine Sovereign Awards while racing in Canada and at various tracks in the United States.
+He set a track record for 9 furlongs (1 1/8 miles) at Assiniboia Downs in Winnipeg, Manitoba and for 11 furlongs (1 3/8 miles) on turf at Belmont Park in Elmont, New York.

-Ridden by jockey Robin Platts, Overskate came off his 1977 two-year-old championship season with a win in the Plate Trial Stakes but then finished second in the 1978 Queen's Plate, Canada's most prestigious race and the first leg of the Canadian Triple Crown.
-However, the colt came back to win the next two Triple Crown races, the Prince of Wales and Breeders' Stakes.
-Successful at age four and five, the two-time Canadian Horse of the Year was retired in 1980 as the all-time leading money winner among Canadian-bred horses.
+Ridden by jockey Robin Platts, Overskate came off his 1977 two-year-old championship season with a win in the Plate Trial Stakes and then finished second in the 1978 Queen's Plate, Canada's most prestigious race and the first leg of the Canadian Triple Crown.
+He came back to win the next two Triple Crown races, the Prince of Wales and Breeders' Stakes.
+Successful at age four and five, the two-time Canadian Horse of the Year retired in 1980 as the all-time leading money winner among Canadian-bred horses.